roblesisaac/dad/api/services/plaid/README-TransactionSync.md

 - Consider rate limiting strategies for high-volume accounts
 - Use exponential backoff for retrying failed operations
 - Store detailed error information with failed transactions for diagnostics
 - Implement reversion confirmation to prevent accidental data loss
+- Use unified recovery flow to eliminate code duplication